invatorzen/ABRA/README.md

 A.B.R.A.
 (Ability Builder & Refinement Assistant) is a specialized tool designed for Pokémon SDK (PSDK) developers to create and implement battle abilities without requiring extensive knowledge of Ruby scripting or the internal data structures of the SDK.
 It provides a visual interface for defining ability metadata, selecting battle events / triggers, and generating the necessary logic blocks.

-This is very early in development, is usable but will receieve updates if people like this program.
+This is very early in development, is usable but will receive updates if people like this program.
 I will also take suggestions for features, improvements, and new commonly used conditions for returns.

 ## Features